Our Story | Our Mission | Meet the Trustees | Our Founder and Patrons

-When Dianne suddenly and unexpectedly passed away in January 2019 after being diagnosed with ovarian cancer, there was an incredible outpouring of love and grief from people across the North West.
+When Dianne suddenly and unexpectedly died in January 2019 after being diagnosed with ovarian cancer, there was an incredible outpouring of love and grief from people across the North West.

-Is to educate and inform women in the highest risk groups across the North West about the combination of symptoms of ovarian cancer so they are able to present earlier to their GPs and secure a speedier diagnosis.
+To educate and inform people in the highest risk groups across the North West about the combination of symptoms of ovarian cancer so they are able to present earlier to their GPs and secure a speedier diagnosis.

 Ian Hindle